-The expert annotated a test set of 100 stories for these topics, one topic tag per story.
-Two OpenAI models were applied here, GPT-3.5 and GPT-4, with preliminary experiments with various prompting strategies.
-In general, a single example per instruction prompt yielded the highest accuracy of 0.88 (kappa 0.85, for GPT-3.5; 0.84 or kappa 0.8 for GPT-4), but is of course the more expensive option when using cloud services like that of OpenAI that charge per input and output length.
-While this deserves further, more systematic investigation, batching multiple examples (preceded by an instruction prompt, requesting multiple output tags) generally seemed to reduce classification accuracy, although less so for the newer GPT-4.
-This can however be used as a cost-optimization strategy, saving on the number of times the prompt has to be parsed.

-While the 88\% accuracy is not perfect, it should be kept in mind that this is on a 9-class problem on a historical dataset rife with archaic terms and abbreviations that may not all exist in the training data of a present-day LLM.
-The synopses are also short, yet may contain mentions of different themes and topics.
-For example, a featured tractor driver in an agricultural segment may also be lauded as a Soviet war hero or a local sports champion.
-In other words, it is unlikely that humans would have perfect inter-rater agreement on this task either.
-On qualitative inspection, we did not come across any misclassifications that would be entirely off the mark in that sense.
+Our expert annotated a test set of 100 stories for topics, one per story.
+Preliminary prompting experiments indicated that a single example per instruction prompt would yield the highest accuracy, which was 0.88 for GPT-3.5 (kappa 0.85; 0.84 and kappa 0.8 for GPT-4).
+This is of course the more expensive option when using cloud services like that of OpenAI that charge per input and output length.
+The cheaper option of batching multiple examples -- preceded by an instruction prompt, requesting multiple output tags --- seemed to reduce classification accuracy (this deserves further inquiry).
+While 88\% accuracy is not perfect, recall that this is on a 9-class problem and a historical dataset rife with archaic terms and abbreviations that may not exist in the training data of a present-day LLM.
+The synopses, though short, sometimes contain mentions of different themes and topics.
+For example, a featured tractor driver in an agricultural segment may also be lauded as a Soviet war hero or local sports champion.

-Following testing, GPT-3.5 was applied to the rest of the corpus of 12707 stories, producing an estimation of topics in the newsreels covering most of the Soviet period \ref{fig_topics}.A.
-Among the trends, there is a notable increase in the Social topic, towards the end of the period.
-Given the uncertainty of the classifier, and the fact that there is fewer issues and therefore fewer data points in the latter years, this could potentially be sampling noise.
-To test this, one can fit for example a logistic regression model to the period of interest (1974-1989), predicting topic (as a binomial variable, Social vs everything else) by year.
-This model indicates there is an effect of $\beta=0.064, p<0.0001$: each passing year multiplies the odds of encountering a Social topic in the reels by a factor of $e^{0.064}=1.07$).
+Following testing, GPT-3.5 was applied to the rest of the corpus of 12707 stories, producing an estimate of news topic prevalence in the Soviet period \ref{fig_topics}.A.
+Among the trends, there is an apparent increase in the Social topic towards the end.
+However, the classifier is not 100\% accurate; there are also fewer issues and therefore fewer data points towards the end.
+To test the trend, one can fit for example a logistic regression model to the period of interest (1974-1989), predicting topic by year (binomial, Social vs everything else).
+The model indicates a statistically significant effect of $\beta=0.064, p<0.0001$: each passing year multiplies the odds of encountering the Social topic by a factor of $e^{0.064}=1.07$).